fionahiklas/rails_progressive_web_app/README.md

 This should remove any `vmnet` devices, check with `ifconfig`

 Once all the services are stopped, copy the files from `network/vmware` to `/etc/vmware`.
-On my system
+On my system there is a `vmnet1` and a `vmnet8` device.
+The former is for hostonly the latter is the NAT interface and this is what the VMs are connected to.

 ### DNS Server setup